 Enter web chat services

 Using such a service, you can communicate with other people whilst simultaneously recording yourself.
 Not only this, but you also have the option for the other callers to record themselves individually.
 This will yield better quality and requires you to simply line up all the files.
 Some people choose to have a separate machine ‘listening in’ to the call.
-By doing this, you can record all the conversation into one place.
-However, the thing to bear in mind with this is that you will end up with one audio file with everyone’s voice on.
+By doing this, you can record all the conversations in one place.
+However, the thing to bear in mind with this is that you will end up with one audio file with everyone’s voice on it.
 This means limitations when editing.

 I’ve done the recordings, now what?

 You can now also think about adding in any intro/outro sections you might have as well as adverts and music.
-A solid introduction to you show is important as it appears comforting and familiar to listeners.
+A solid introduction to your show is important as it appears comforting and familiar to listeners.
 Do take care with advert placements (if you choose to have them) to make sure you aren’t over saturating the content.
 The same applies to music.
 Finally, once the show is edited down and flowing, you may want to introduce some EQ, de-essing, and compression to balance the levels.
-After that, you just need a final master and you are on your way.
+After that, you just need a final master and promote your podcast similar to how you would promote your band.

 Some final considerations